Personal Training vs. independent training at the gym: what works better?

 Muscle strength: more progress with guidance

 One of the most researched effects of training is the increase in muscle strength.
-Nine studies that compared personal guidance with independent training showed that participants showed significantly greater strength gains under the supervision of a personal trainer.
-For example, Storer et al. reported a 42% increase in chest pressure and 38% in leg press in the assisted group, compared to 19% and 25% in the independent group (1).
-Other studies also confirm this picture: Coleman et al. found that one-on-one guidance led to greater improvements in squat performance and muscle thickness, while bench press results were similar (2).
+Nine studies that compared personal training with independent training showed that participants showed significantly greater strength gains under the supervision of a personal trainer.
+For example, Storer et al. reported an increase of 42% in chest press and 38% in leg press in personal training, compared to 19% and 25% among the independent group (1).
+Other studies also confirm this picture: Coleman et al. found that personal training led to greater improvements in squat performance and muscle size, while bench press results were similar (2).

-What explains these increases in strength is, among other things, the better training intensity and progress among supervised participants.
-Mazzetti et al. showed that under direct supervision, not only did the maximum strength increase, but the training load and the number of repetitions also increased significantly compared to independent training (3).
+What explains these increases in strength is, among other things, the better training intensity and progress in the personal training group.
+Mazzetti et al. showed that personal training not only increased maximum strength, but also significantly increased the training load and the number of repetitions compared to independent training (3).
 Ratamess et al. also found that participants with a personal trainer maintained a higher self-selected training intensity than those unaccompanied (4).

 In summary:

-Personal Training results in greater strength gains almost consistently than training independently.
-This is probably due to a better coordinated training load, more intensive guidance and more correct execution of exercises.
+Personal Training almost consistently results in more strength gains than if you train independently.
+This is probably due to a better coordinated training load, more intensive supervision and more productive execution of exercises.

 Body Composition: Modest Benefits for Personal Training

-Coleman et al. showed that supervised participants developed greater muscle thickness and lean mass than their independently training counterparts (2).
+Coleman et al. showed that with the help of personal training, participants developed more muscle size and lean body mass than their independently training counterparts (2).
 In the study by Matos et al., both waist circumference and skin fold thickness decreased more strongly in the supervised group than in the unaccompanied group (5).
-Lu et al. reported a fat loss of 1.61 kg in the personal training group, something that was not seen in other groups (6).
+Lu et al. reported a fat loss of 1.61 kg in the personal training group.
+Something that was not seen in other groups (6).

-However, it is important to note that differences in body composition are not always clinically significant.
-In their systematic review, Fisher et al. concluded that the effect of counseling on body composition was small (effect size 0.07; 95% CI: -0.01 to 0.15) (7).
+However, it is important to note that differences in body composition are not always statistically significant.
+In their systematic review, Fisher et al. concluded that the effect of personal training on body composition was small (effect size 0.07; 95% CI: -0.01 to 0.15) (7).

 In summary:

-Although personal guidance led to better body composition in most studies, the differences are usually modest.
-The biggest gain seems to lie in muscle building, with a possibly smaller effect on fat loss.
+Although personal training led to better body composition in most studies, the differences are usually modest.
+The biggest gain seems to lie in muscle mass gain with a possibly smaller effect on fat loss.

 Another important factor is consistency.
-After all, how often people actually perform their training courses makes a big difference to their results.
-Five studies reported on training discipline, with the supervised group achieving higher attendance rates in three of these studies.
+After all, how often you actually perform your training has a major influence on your results.
+Five studies reported on training discipline, with the personal training group achieving higher attendance rates in three of these studies.

-In the study by Rustaden et al., the personal training group attended an average of 32.2 out of 36 sessions, while the independent training group was at 26.9 and the group class participants only 21.1 (8).
-Coleman et al. also found a slightly higher turnout among the supervised group (96% vs. 92%) (2).
-In the Gentil and Bottaro study, the difference was minimal (88% with high supervision vs. 87% with low supervision), but still in favor of the more intensively supervised group (9).
+In the study by Rustaden et al., the personal training group attended an average of 32.2 out of 36 sessions, while the independent training group had 26.9 sessions and the group class participants only 21.1 (8).
+Coleman et al. also found a slightly higher turnout among the personal training group (96% vs. 92%) (2).
+In the Gentil and Bottaro study, the difference was minimal (88% with more supervision vs. 87% with less supervision), but still in favor of the more intensive personal training group (9).

-Fisher et al. reported in their meta-analysis that the average attendance was slightly higher in supervised programs (91.5%) than in stand-alone programs (87.1%) (7).
+In their meta-analysis, Fisher et al. reported that the average attendance was slightly higher in personal training (91.5%) than in stand-alone programs (87.1%) (7).

 In summary: